 With PowerGREP, you can maintain large sets of files and produce different editions of those files.
 The extensive backup options make sure you need not worry about losing important data when a certain action turns out to be unfortunate.

 Choose the file name style for backup copies that suits your habits.
 Give backup files a particular extension to set them apart, or prepend "Backup X of " to the file name so you can easily open backup files with the associated application.
 Or give backup files the same name as the original, placing them into a different location.

 Place backup files into the same folder as the original, or specify a specific backup folder to reduce clutter.
-Or place backup files into .zip archives to save on disk space.
+Or place backup files into compressed archives to save on disk space.
 Use automatically numbered backup file names and backup locations to keep separate sets of backup files for each action modifying a particular file or set of files.

 |Flexible Undo History for Peace of Mind|